Introduction

 Command-line mode

-This mode is used to perform file operations like save, quit, search, replace, execute shell commands, etc. Any operation is completed by pressing the Enter key after which the mode changes back to the Normal mode.
+This mode is used to perform file operations like save, quit, search, replace, execute shell commands, etc. An operation is completed by pressing the Enter key after which the mode changes back to the Normal mode.
 The Esc key can be used to ignore whatever is typed and return to the Normal mode.

-Identifying current mode
+Identifying the current mode

 • In Insert mode, you get a blinking | cursor